 Miso Paste is a Japanese ingredient made from fermented soybeans.
 The flavor is salty and savory.
 It is full of antioxidants and probiotics.

-There are different types of miso paste, ranging from mild to strong.
+There are several different kinds of Miso paste, ranging from mild to strong.
 The recommended miso paste for this recipe is White Miso, also called Shiro Miso.
 The flavor is mild and a little sweet.
 You can also use red miso paste but the flavor will be much stronger.

 Ingredients:

-• Salmon.
-Rich, buttery, and full of omega-3 fatty acids and vitamin B12 — salmon is an easy and delicious weeknight staple.
+- Salmon.
+Rich, buttery, and full of omega-3 fatty acids and vitamin B12, salmon is an easy and delicious weeknight staple.
 A superfood that’s full of good fats, protein, and antioxidants.
-Look for fresh salmon that is firm.
-Use salmon fillets so that all the corners get browned and crisp.
+Look for fresh salmon that is firm and bright orange.

-• Miso paste.
+- Miso paste.
 Japanese fermented soybean paste that’s thick, salty, and full of umami flavor.
-To complement the salmon, use sweet and mild Shiro Miso Paste or White Miso Paste (affiliate).
-There are several different kinds of Miso paste.
-I recommend Japanese organic miso if you can find it.
+I recommend sweet and mild Shiro Miso Paste also called White Miso Paste (affiliate).

-• Mirin/Mirim.
+- Mirin/Mirim.
 Korean or Japanese sweet cooking wine.
-Can be subbed with sake, Shaoxing wine, rice wine, vermouth, or sherry.
 Removes the gamey flavor and aroma of salmon.

 PRO Tips:

-• Line with parchment paper or foil.
+- Line with foil.
 For easy cleanup and easy removal.
 The glaze/marinade can be quite sticky and drippy.

 Why Oven Broiling?